Philadelphia Slip and Fall Attorney

 Elderly people are some of the most affected by slip and fall accidents, and a large number of serious falling injuries occur in assisted living or nursing home environments.
 If the staff at such a facility fails to accommodate a patient’s falling risk, the injured patient could sue the facility for their damages.

-Compensation for a Slip and Fall Lawsuit
+Contact a Slip and Fall Injury Lawyer in Philadelphia

-Once your doctor provides you with a medical report detailing the extent of your injuries and treatment plan, you should speak with an attorney about securing compensation for your damages.
 At Anapol Weiss, we are committed to maximizing compensation for our clients.
 Reach out to our team to schedule a consultation about your slip and fall case in Philadelphia, PA today.

 “Your accomplishments are not simply attributed to expert leadership and hard-working employees, but you truly care about the person behind the case.”